hammad-ahmed-01/Basic-concepts-of-Javascript/README.md

 We have one variable in this program and two function.
 As soon as the program starts, a variable is declared in the Global Execution context, with undefined as its initial value.
 The functions are also stored in the memory space at the start of the program.
 So, as soon as it is called, the debugger searches for that function throughout the whole program.

-A variable x is initialized with 1 as its var value.
+A variable x is initialized with 1 as its var declaration.

 A function func1() is created and the same variable undergoes a value change of 10 within the function.

-Another function func2() is created and the variable is iterated over for loop with var value of 5 at the end of the loop
+Another function func2() is created and the variable is iterated over for loop with var declared value of 5 at the end of the loop

-A block is created and the value of x changes to 20 with const. #const is block scoped so this value is limited within the block.
+A block is created and the value of x changes to 20 with const declaration. #const is block scoped so this value is limited within the block.
 This value is then printed.

-A block is created and the value of x again changes to 30 with let. # let is block scoped so this value is limited within the block.
+A block is created and the value of x again changes to 30 with let declaration. # let is block scoped so this value is limited within the block.
 This value is then printed.

 The block ends and the value of x is again printed, but now it'll print 5 as the last two values were block scoped.